kevinolega/callcentertrainingtips/cta/videos.md

 Hit like and subscribe.

-Please take notes.
+Take notes and you'll remember the important details.

-Support us and the other students by sharing your notes in the comment section.
+Please support us and the other students by sharing your notes in the comment section.

 My advice for teachers exploring call center work, VA work and online teaching.
 [WATCH VIDEO](https://youtu.be/QJppGlR0G20)